EuroProofNet/europroofnet.github.io/_pages/grants.md

 **Upcoming deadlines**

-- 17 March 2024: [submission deadline for STSM/ITCG proposals between April and September 2024](../grants).
-We especially welcome proposals from the working group 4, [inclusive-target countries](../eligibility) and [women](../gender-balance)
+- 1 May 2024: submission deadline for ITCG proposals between June and September 2024.
+(Likely there will be no more STSM calls until November 2024.)

 **Application web sites**